Fullyverified/PathTracer_Java/README.md

 Sphere at 6, 0, 0 with radius 1.
 Second sphere at 12, 0, -5 with radius 1.25.
 Light 6, 0.5, 5 radius 1.

+The current method for calculating light is to simply sum up the light per pixel for each bounce It does create shadows but its very approximate and frankly an innacurate and inefficient way of doing it I will try to implement a proper light transport solution soon

 Done:
 1. Create ray and sphere objects.
 2. Give the ray a positon and a direction vector.